- Cashfloat introduce a full guide to protecting your money and property from robbers

 - How to enjoy a carefree holiday without worrying about thieves

-Cashfloat is a pay day loan lender who provides you with money, so it’s only fair that we help you protect it.
+Cashfloat is a pay day loan lender who provides you with money.
+We think it’s only fair that we help you protect it.
 Following extensive research into who takes payday loans and why, we found that many people take payday loans following a burglary.
-To counteract this, we wrote a guide that will help you learn about protecting your property and money from those no-gooders who want to get their hands on it!
+To help this, we wrote a guide that will help you learn about protecting your property and money from those no-gooders who want to get their hands on it!

 Here is a list of all the articles in the guide – pick one, and enjoy!